 Popular hybrid varieties

-These tomatoes are specially bred for traits such as disease resistance, high yield, and optimal flavor.
+These tomatoes are specially bred for traits such as disease resistance, high yield, and optimal flavour.

 - The Red Robin cherry tomato offers abundant clusters of sweet, bite-sized fruits for gardeners with limited space.

-- And if you’re looking for something a bit unusual, try out Indigo Rose – this hybrid boasts deep purple skin and a unique, tangy flavor.
+- And if you’re looking for something a bit unusual, try out Indigo Rose – this hybrid boasts deep purple skin and a unique, tangy flavour.